Pine Mountain Academy

 Boys Only, College Prep, High School, Junior High School, Religious

 Pine Mountain Boys Academy is a year-round, faith-based program for boys ages 13-17, who are struggling with anger, defiance, minor substance abuse, or other destructive choices.
 The program enrolls boys who have life-controlling issues or have gotten off track in life.

 Pine Mountain Academy is a program that provides life transformation for boys struggling with unhealthy behaviors, addictions, or attitudes.
 Through this program’s therapies and teachings, boys are shown how to reach their God-given potential.
 The ultimate aim here is to see boys transition back to their families, ready to live a healthy and productive life through the power of God.

-The campus of Prayer Mountain is located on the site of a former church.
+The campus of Pine Mountain is located on the site of a former church.
 This 36 acre property was given to Teen Challenge with the aim of helping drug and alcohol addicted teens.
-Since that time, this program has expanded to helping boys with all manner of behavioral issues, and Prayer Mountain Boys Academy was born.
+Since that time, this program has expanded to helping boys with all manner of behavioral issues, and Pine Mountain Boys Academy was born.

 As boys advance in the program, they gain access to further privileges.
 Rather than punishing negative behaviors, it is shown that rewarding them for their progress is much more effective.
 As boys get promoted through the three levels of the program, staff look for signs of growth in the areas of attitude, character, and personal conduct.
 With these privileges come responsibilities, which prepares boys for how the real world works, and sets them up with leadership skills.